 Ass Juice Part 2 - How To Stimulate The Release of Ass Juice?

-In Part 1 (Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice), we already learned about where and how the mucus is produce and release form the Goblet cells.
+In Part 1 (Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice), we already learned about where and how the mucus is produced and released from the Goblet cells.
 I'm making you love the Goblet Cells right?
-LOL
+LOL.
+Now since I've been curious about how to make it more juicy and easier for fingering, fucking, and fisting, how can we stimulate the goblet cells to produce more mucins and release more mucus?

 Let's go find out!